-The business unit (BU) managing directors have responsibility for the identification and management of climate-related risks relevant to their business and arrange ownership of targeted controls and actions.
-BU environment and sustainability leads enable oversight and management of sustainability matters, which include climate-related risks and opportunities at the operational level.
+The Business Unit managing directors have responsibility for the identification and management of climaterelated risks relevant to their business and arrange ownership of targeted controls and actions.
+BU Environment and Sustainability leads enable oversight and management of sustainability matters, which include climaterelated risks and opportunities at the operational level.